functionland/fula-testnet/README.md

 - After the manifest is added to the chain you should see it in the testnet explorer at https://explorer.testnet.fx.land/#/explorer that the IFPS Storage account is getting rewards.

-- Another way is to check the logs of the proof engine service with `docker compose logs proof-engine logs` in the same folder as the `fula-testnet` repository, be aware that this will show the rewards being minted if the `to` field is your own IPFS Account Key that was created for your ipfs service.
+- Another way is to check the logs of the proof engine service with `docker-compose logs proof-engine logs` in the same folder as the `fula-testnet` repository, be aware that this will show the rewards being minted if the `to` field is your own IPFS Account Key that was created for your ipfs service.

 ## Fula Integration Notes